Eyon42/DocAuth/ReadMe.md

 - Database optimization.

 ## Decisions
 - Do I keep record of verifications?
-(Ip addresses, devices, etc. or maybe just a count)
+(Ip addresses, devices, etc. or maybe just a count)- Keep a record
-- Should I allow duplicated files in the database?(same hash)
+- Should I allow duplicated files in the database?(same hash)- Nope

+# To-do
+- Add user search and get user
+- Test user features
+- Create database and marshmallow schema for verification
+- Implement verification functionality
+- Test verification functionality